 For more information, please contact the Executive Director

 CARC is governed by the Board of Directors from the College of Alberta School Superintendents (CASS).

 The Board is responsible for the governance of the Central Alberta Regional Consortium.
-Each year, the Board provides the Minister of Learning with an Annual Report outline its achievements.
+Each year, the Board provides the Minister of Learning with an Annual Report outlining its achievements.

 Patrick brings more than 30 years of experience in education as a Teacher, Principal and Professional Development Consultant, including more than five years with CARC as the Curriculum Implementation Support Consultant.
 He has a Master of Education in Educational Administration and a Graduate Diploma in Education Technology.